 Spinner took a breath to speak as he approached a corner five blocks away, a street in Centre Town flanked by four- and five-story office buildings.
 “The trail ends here.
 Fly me up above the building level again, let me see if it starts again.”

 Rather than watching Peregrine pick up Spinner, I rewound my View.
 The supers moved backwards away from the corner, but I stayed focused on the pedestrians walking backwards towards the intersection.
-It was hard to properly gauge the time passing in reverse, but about two minutes passed in real time before I saw group backwards-walking towards the intersection with a man in a tan coat and jeans at the rear – the clothing Meer was wearing.
+It was hard to properly gauge the time passing in reverse, but about two minutes passed in real time before I saw a group backwards-walking towards the intersection with a man in a tan coat and jeans at the rear – the clothing Meer was wearing.

 I stopped the View and angled around to confirm.
 Ambush had found a group waiting at the corner for a light change and joined it.
 The long tan coat concealed his rifle, which he held carefully along the side of his body to reduce his profile.

 What had prompted him to move from invisibility to anonymity on this occasion, when he never had before?
-This question pulled at me as I accelerated the scene toward again while following Meer.
+This question pulled at me as I accelerated the scene forward again while following Meer.
 The simplest answer was that he had done so, but I had never been able to follow him far enough to see it.

 The man stayed with the largest group of pedestrians over another few blocks, changing direction multiple times.
 I ran the View as fast as I could to try to catch up to the present.
 While passing between two buildings, he abruptly turned aside into the alleyway and vanished again as he passed from the lighted sidewalk into the structures’ penumbra.
 I dropped my View to add the new coordinate to the team system.